Code-Institute-Submissions/dirk-gently/README.md

 - Checked the HTML with the [W3C Markup Validation Service](https://validator.w3.org/)
 - Checked the CSS with the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - Clicked all navigation links to ensure that they go to the correct pages
-- Attempted to submit the form without filling in the fields to ensure that it prompts the user to fill in the form before submitting
+- Attempted to submit the form with blank fields to ensure that it prompts the user to fill in the form before submitting
 - Checked the site on the full range of screen sizes to ensure that it is fully responsive
+- Viewed and tested the website in Chrome, Edge, Firefox and Opera to ensure compatiblity with a range of popular browsers

 ## Deployment